Hangover Treatment That Actually Works (and What Doesn't)

 2. Eat something simple.
 Eggs contain cysteine, an amino acid that helps break down acetaldehyde.
 Bananas replenish potassium.
 Toast or crackers stabilize blood sugar.
 Keep it bland and small.

 3. Take ibuprofen, not acetaminophen.
 This matters more than most people realize.
 Acetaminophen (Tylenol) is processed by your liver, which is already working overtime to clear alcohol.
-Combining them stresses your liver further.
+Combining the two stresses your liver further, a pairing the NIAAA specifically warns against.
 Ibuprofen (Advil, Motrin) reduces inflammation through a different pathway and is the safer choice for hangover headaches.
-Take it with food.
+Take it with food, since it can irritate an empty stomach.

 4. Rest.
 Your body repairs itself during sleep.
 If you can get a few more hours, take them.
 No supplement, food, or drink replaces what your body does during quality rest.